Grant Programme for Talent Development

 There is one application round per year.
 The deadline of 2019 was 6 March.
-Click here to see the selected makers and designers in the 2017-2018 application round.
+Click here to see previous selected makers and designers.

 Who is this programme aimed at?

 application as a studio or collective

-The subsidy that can be applied for under the Grant Programme for Talent Development is awarded to an individual designer or maker.
-However, you may also apply for the grant as a studio or collective, which means that a single grant of € 25,000 per studio or collective can be awarded.
+The subsidy under the Talent Development Grant Programme is awarded to individual designers or makers.
+However, studios or collectives may also apply for the working grant.
+A single grant of € 25,000 can be awarded per studio or collective.